MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 In-meeting dialogs can vary in size to account for different scenarios.
 Make sure to maintain padding and component sizes.

 * **Width**: You can specify the width of the dialog's iframe anywhere within the supported size range.
 * **Height**: You can specify the height of the dialog's iframe anywhere within the supported size range.
-Users can scroll vertically if your app content exceeds the maximum height.
+You also can allow users to scroll vertically if your app content exceeds the maximum height.

 To implement, specify the width and height using the [`externalResourceUrl`](~/apps-in-teams-meetings/create-apps-for-teams-meetings.md#notificationsignal-api) key.